arcjet/arcjet-js/README.md

 </p>

 [Arcjet][arcjet] helps developers protect their apps in just a few lines of code.
-Implement rate limiting, bot protection, email verification & defense against common attacks.
+Implement rate limiting, bot protection, email verification, and defend against common attacks.

 This is the monorepo containing various [Arcjet][arcjet] open source packages